 The epiglottis is a thin layer of elastic cartilage that sits at the base of the tongue.

 It is a leaf-shaped piece of elastic cartilage that protects the airway during swallowing.
 It contains a layer of stratified squamous epithelium on its anterior surface and superior third of the posterior surface.

 Haemophilus influenzae type B (Hib) was the classical cause of epiglottitis in children before widespread vaccination was available.

 Acute epiglottitis may be caused by a number of infectious microorganisms.

 Acute epiglottitis may be due to direct invasion of the mucosal layer by microorganisms.

 Infectious microorganisms may lead to acute inflammation of the epiglottitis from direct invasion or spread via bacteraemia.
 Typically, bacteria (most common cause) reside in the nasopharynx and infiltrate the epiglottis mucosa through defects (i.e. microtrauma).

 Defects in the mucosa may occur due to a preceding viral illness or direct trauma from swallowing food.
-As inflammation and swelling begins, it rapidly leads to infection of the entire supraglottic airways leading to potentially life-threatening airway obstruction.
+Inflammation and swelling occur and rapidly lead to infection of the entire supraglottic airway leading to potentially life-threatening airway obstruction.

 Acute epiglottitis is a medical emergency that can present with severe respiratory distress and stridor.